gmestanley/DNH-V/README.md

  * zlib
  * sfml
 <br>Get it here: https://sfml-dev.org
-<br>Also deserves credit because it was used to implement netplay in the first place.

 ## Known Issues
  * Script functions do not work (top priority, is being fixed)